Skip to main content

 Accurate: The Sun Gauntlet does not suffer the usual -1 modifier to hit for long range.

-No save: The beam from a Sun Gauntlet can literally cut through anything.
+No Save: The beam from a Sun Gauntlet can literally cut through anything.
 A warrior wounded by a Sun Gauntlet receives no armour save whatsoever.

-Hand-to-hand: The Sun Gauntlet can be used with another close combat weapon in hand-to-hand combat with Strength 4 and no armour save.
+Hand-To-Hand: The Sun Gauntlet can be used with another close combat weapon in hand-to-hand combat with Strength 4 and no armour save.
 Because it does not require prepared shot, this bonus attack may be used in each turn of combat.

 Sunstaff

-Amazons (Mordheim) only, Town Cryer #23
+Town Cryer #23 (1b)

 The Sunstaff is a long tubular stick that is made from a strange multicoloured metal with one end hollow like a tube.
 Strange runes are carved along its length and a large gemstone is set into the pommel.
 Despite being extremely ancient (Elf Loremasters of the White Tower of Hoeth claim to have found a similar device that they surmise is more than 20,000 years old – older than the Elven race itself!), the wielder of the Sunstaff can discharge a beam of energy akin to the rays of the sun.

-Strength: 4;
+Strength: 4

 Special Rules